jonbhanson/flutter_native_splash/README.md

 # Acknowledgments

-This package was originally created by [Henrique Arthur](https://github.com/henriquearthur) and it is currently maintained by [Jon Hanson](https://github.com/jonbhanson).
+This package was originally created by [Henrique Arthur](https://github.com/henriquearthur) and is now maintained by [Jon Hanson](https://github.com/jonbhanson).

 # Bugs or Requests